spryker/spryker-docs/docs/dg/dev/guidelines/testing-guidelines/building-tests-for-test-driven-devleopment.md

 - /docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-testing-and-tdd-spryker-commerce-os.html
 ---

 This document helps you understand the main concepts of testing with Spryker and see how simple it is to build tests.
-You will use the *Test-Driven Development (TDD)* approach.
+You will use the *test-driven development (TDD)* approach.

 Spryker's testing structure and data handling make it very easy to develop using TDD.
 You will build a simple module that reverses a string and test it.

-Using TDD, you will write the test first, see it fails, and then write the string reverser that makes the test pass.
+Using TDD, you will write the test first, see it fail, and then write the string reverser that makes the test pass.

 ## 1. Build the test that fails